+Clients generally feel comfortable and relaxed during the sessions.
+Sometimes, scenes may be emotional, but you are not re-living anything, merely reviewing it with the support of your therapist.
 Clients react in different ways following the session, depending on what comes up and what was being worked on.
 Change is retroactive, subtle and is not always ‘instant’.
 However, some clients leave feeling euphoric and some leave feeling a sense of reflection or wonder.
-Either way, the effect takes time to ‘soak in’ as you continue to discover more about yourself and as you listen to your post-session recording.
-Irrespective of how you feel, there will be post-session follow up and you will be able to make contact and talk.
+Either way, the effect takes time to ‘soak in’ as clients continue to discover more about themselves and as they listen to the post-session recording.
+Irrespective of how they feel, there will be post-session follow up and they are able to make contact and talk.

 If you don’t want to talk about something then you don’t have to.
 Occasionally clients uncover something they feel uncomfortable sharing and this is respected during the session and we can often work around the intimate details of a scene, without having to disclose everything.